UncleHoward/iptc-tools/README.md

 iptc-tools
 ==========

-Tools to use IPTC data with digital images
+Tools to use IPTC/EXIF data with digital images